NycollaSilva/movies_website/README.md

 2. A list of movies or series will appear with options to remove each item.
 3. Click **"Remove"** to delete an item from the list.

+### Fetching data from OMDB

+1. Paste the movie's IMDB URL.
+2. Click the **"Fetch from OMDB"** button.
+3. It will pull the movie data from IMDB, filling in the data automatically

 ---

 ## Contributing